-I. A Issues AESTHETICS.
-Except as provided in Public Resources Co Potentially Significant Impact ode Section 21095 Less Than Significant With Mitigation Incorporated 9, would the proje Less Than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista?
-X b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?
-X c) In nonurbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
+I. F Issues Potentially Significant Impact de Section 21099 Less Than Significant With Mitigation Incorporated 9, would the proje Less Than Significant Impact ect: No Impact a) Have a substantial adverse effect on a scenic vista? Х b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? x C) In nonurbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
 (Public views are those that are experienced from publicly accessible vantage point).
-If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? x d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
-X a) Have a substantial adverse effect on a scenic vista?
+If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? x d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? x a) Have a substantial adverse effect on a scenic vista?

 Less Than Significant Impact.
 A scenic vista is a viewpoint that provides expansive views of a highly valued landscape for the benefit of the public.
-The Environmental Resources Element of the City's General Plan lists the Sacramento and American Rivers and adjacent greenways, landmarks, and the State Capitol as scenic resources.
-The project site is not adjacent to such scenic resources; the project site is surrounded by residential uses.
+There are no designated scenic vistas in the vicinity of the project site according to the Sacramento County General Plan and the South Sacramento Area Community Plan.
+The County General Plan Circulation Element designates a portion of State Route 160 as a scenic highway and the County roads of Isleton Road and River Road as scenic corridors.
+The project site is not visible from this highway or these roads.
+The project site is in an urbanized area with flat topography.
+Views from the site and surrounding properties are limited to the foreground and include dense suburban residential development.
 The project site is currently developed as a school site and upon project completion, the project site would continue to be used as an elementary school.
-Therefore, the proposed project would not obstruct or alter scenic resources.
-Impacts would be less than significant.
+The proposed project would have a less than significant impact on scenic vistas.